-- 13.1.
-Providing clarification of an invitation to tender to potential or actual Tenderers or seeking clarification of a Tender prior to the closing date whether in writing or by way of a meeting is permitted. - 13.2.
-However, discussions with Tenderers after submission of a Tender and before the award of a contract with a view to obtaining adjustments in price, delivery, or content (i.e. post-tender negotiations) must be the exception rather than the rule.
-In particular, such negotiations must not be conducted) without the agreement of the Monitoring Officer. - 13.3.
-If post-tender negotiations appear necessary after a single stage Tender or after the second stage of a two-stage Tender, then you should take legal advice on whether negotiations are permissible.
-Normally such negotiations should be undertaken with all those who have met the Selection Criteria in the original process.
-During negotiations, the Council's requirements set out in the original procedure should not be substantially altered and no material change should be made to the risk profile of the contract.
-The prior approval of the Monitoring Officer is required to any proposal to negotiate in other circumstances.
+- 12.1.13.1.
+Providing clarification of an invitation to tender to potential or actual tenderers or seeking clarification of a tender prior to the closing date whether in writing or by way of a meeting is permitted. - 12.2.13.2.
+However, discussions with tenderers after submission of a tender and before the award of a contract with a view to obtaining adjustments in price, delivery, or content (i.e. post tender negotiations) must be the exception rather than the rule.
+In particular, such negotiations must not be conducted during an EU Procedure (other than within the provisions of the EU Competitive with Negotiation (CWN) and Competitive Dialogue (CD) procedures) without the agreement of the monitoring officer Monitoring Officer. - 12.3.13.3.
+If post tender negotiations appear necessary after a single stage tender or after the second stage of a two-stage tender, then you should take legal advice on whether negotiations are permissible.
+Normally such negotiations should be undertaken with all those who have met the selection criteria in the original process.
+During negotiations, the council's requirements set out in the original procedure should not be substantially alteredand no material change should be made to the risk profile of the contract.
+The prior approval of the monitoring officer Monitoring Officer is required to any proposal to negotiate in other circumstances.